RawadAlaryan/Design-Patterns/src/main/java/structuralDesignPatterns/flyweightDesignPattern/FlyweightDesignPattern.md

 ### Flyweight Design Pattern has the following elements:
-1. Flyweight Factory: Interface through which flyweight objects can be handled.
+1. <b>Flyweight Factory:</b> Interface through which flyweight objects can be handled.
-2. Concrete Flyweight: Classes that implement the Flyweight interface.
+2. <b>Concrete Flyweight:</b> Classes that implement the Flyweight interface.
 They are sharable.
-3. Client: The Main Class that uses the design.
+3. <b>Client:</b> The Main Class that uses the design.

 ### Intrinsic State vs Extrinsic State: